WSU-cshimizu/ceg4110-group-project-avocadobudget/deliverables/mvs.md

 - No internet connection needed
 - Mimimal amount of local storage required
 - Will run on windows, macOS and Linux
+- App to be capable with the previous two versions of edge, chrome, and firefox.